Running Conduit to the Second Floor: Revit MEP Tutorial

 • Conduit placement can be a complex and repetitive process in Revit MEP due to its quirks, but with practice and patience, a comprehensive and accurate system can be created.
 The alignment tool and detail lines are particularly useful for ensuring consistent placement and spacing of conduits.

 Welcome back to the CAD Teacher VDCI video course content for the BIM 321 course, Introduction to Revit MEP.
-In the previous video we went ahead and placed some conduit on our first floor, everything is pretty good dialed in and I want to go ahead now and we'll actually go ahead and get some conduit running up to the second floor.
-So I'm going to go ahead and I'm going to bring my, first thing I want to go ahead and do is I'm going to go back to VV and I'm just going to go ahead in my floor plan or my reflected ceiling plan, I'm going to turn off my ducts and duct fittings, so looking more like an electrical plan.
+In the previous video we went ahead and placed some conduit on our first floor.
+Everything is pretty well dialed in, and I want to go ahead now and we'll actually go ahead and get some conduit running up to the second floor.
+I'm going to go ahead and bring my section back.
+The first thing I want to do is go back to VV, and I'm just going to go ahead in my floor plan or my reflected ceiling plan and turn off my ducts and duct fittings, so it looks more like an electrical plan.

-If I zoom in here, you can see that it's now there, but if I zoom in here, it's in the middle of the space.
-That's because it doesn't have an offset or anything like that to place it, so I have to go mv for move, and I'm going to go ahead and place it inside that wall there.
-Let's go ahead and make a couple copies, I'm going to go co for copy, I'm going to come down 2 inches, 2,2, 2, and 2, let's see here, 1,2, 3,4, 5,6, let's go ahead and make 8, so I'm going to make 8 copies down that way.
+If I zoom in here, you can see that it's now there.
+But if I zoom in here, it's in the middle of the space.
+That's because it doesn't have an offset or anything like that to place it, so I have to go MV for move, and I'm going to place it inside that wall.
+Let's go ahead and make a couple copies.
+I'm going to go CO for copy, I'm going to come down 2 inches—2,2, 2, and 2.
+Let's see here—1,2, 3,4, 5,6—let's go ahead and make 8, so I'm going to make 8 copies down that way.

 Learn Revit MEP